GENERICERROR000/FixMyCity/README.md

 ## Implement

-1. Redux
+1. ~~Redux~~
-2. Server Side Routing (SSR)
-3. Node
+2. Node
   * JWT for API
   * Auth for User
-4. Separate routes and functions out of Server.js
+3. Separate routes and functions out of Server.js

 ## Logic